How to set up a NKN Miner on Windows 10 and run it as an automatic service

 .\nknc.exe wallet -c

 to create it.
-Choose a password and store all of the shown data to a safe place.
-Also you may have noticed that a “wallet.dat” file magically appeared in your NKN folder.
+Choose a password (don’t be scared: you won’t see any inputs in the command line) and store all of the shown data to a safe place.
+Also you may have noticed that a “wallet.json” file magically appeared in your NKN folder.

 If you already got a wallet on another machine just copy the